jefdaj/ortholang-demo/templates/intro.md

 so you can try it from a web browser.
 You can do most of the same things in it that you could if you [install ShortCut on your computer][1], except:

-* Some terminal niceties like tab completion of function names are missing
+* Some terminal niceties like tab completion of variables + function names are missing
 * Long-running scripts might be killed to keep the demo responsive for others

 You can upload your own genomes and gene lists, save and restore scripts,